kosciej/rustyHPSDR/README.md

 You will need to install Rust and Cargo.
 See [Rust install](https://www.rust-lang.org/tools/install) for information on installing Rust and Cargo.

+This version of the code has many major changes.
+A major change is that the UI is now 3 xml files: ui.xml, discovery.xml. configure.xml that are used at run time to build the ui interface.

 Please note that not all images or the current UI.
 My antenna came down in a recent storm.
 This is the latest UI ...

 <img src="https://github.com/g0orx/rustyHPSDR/blob/main/images/latest.png">